 While most awards go to support research by graduate students, exceptional undergraduates and individuals without access to traditional research funding are also encouraged to apply.
 All applicants are welcome to discuss the general suitability of a project idea with our staff (firstname.lastname@example.org) prior to submission.
 In general, Walter F. Coxe research funding is intended to serve as seed money for the initiation of larger projects, or for the facilitation of applications to major funding agencies.
-The annual deadline is 15 December; for more details on how to apply, see this year’s submission guidelines.
+The annual deadline is 15 December; for more details on how to apply, see this year’s application instructions.

 Some examples of recent research supported by Walter F. Coxe funding